 This guide describes how the Create Lines from Points analysis joins points into lines, based on user input.
 The commuter flow map above uses US Census Journey to Work data, Create Lines from Points enables you to build visualizations from your point data to visualize underlying connections between points.

 The data suitable for this analysis can come in many forms, but the input must be a set of points.
 CARTO Builder has multiple types of options for connecting points into lines:

 To Source: Connect two point columns, in two different tables, based on an optional matching condition, and apply it to both the target and the source tables.

 Sequential: Sequentially join points, subject to optional conditions: grouping by a category and ordering by a value.
 For example, animal movement data or GPX data.
 You can visualize the movement as a track, grouping by species, and ordering by time.

 To Single Point: Join all points in your dataset to a single point, by defining the location attributes (latitude and longitude) of a focus point.
 This is useful when connecting multiple points to a single point of interest.
 For example, if you want to visualize the route from a distribution center to all of its delivery locations.

-For example, this dashboard displays how the Create Lines from Points analysis was used to display the Colorado County to County Commuter Flow.
+For example, this map displays how the Create Lines from Points analysis was used to display the Colorado County to County Commuter Flow.